hamidrezafahimi/insutiples/Linux/raspi/raspberry-pi-setup.md

 The followings are general descriptions needed to start-up a raspberry pi:

-1. Connect power supply adapter, monitor, keyboard, and mouse to your
+1. Connect power supply adapter, monitor, keyboard, and mouse to your raspberry pi.

-#### 2. **Initial Confiruration of OS:
+#### 2. **Initial Configuration of OS:

 In the first opened GUI do the following